-[Matt says: We ended up with tomatillos kind of by accident.
-I did some volunteering at the local Common Ground Farm earlier in the year, and came home with a bunch of plants in early stages of growth.
+We ended up with tomatillos kind of by accident.
+I (Matt) did some volunteering at the local Common Ground Farm earlier in the year, and came home with a bunch of plants in early stages of growth.
 I’d been told what they all were and had forgotten everything by the time I got home, and we just planted them semi-randomly in pots.
 Anyway, as it turns out, we’d been given two tomatillo plants, one of which got promptly squashed by a marauding chicken.
-Tomatillos are not self-fertilizing, which means you have to have two in proximity for them to fruit – but I guess someone nearby had one, and the bees did their work, because we ended up with a nice crop from that one plant.
-Nature!]
+Tomatillos are not self-fertilizing, which means you have to have two in proximity for them to fruit.
+It seems that someone nearby had one, and the pollinators did their handiwork, because we ended up with a nice crop just from that one plant.
+Isn’t nature brilliant!

 - 1 medium white onion, peeled and quartered

 - 5 cloves of garlic, peeled, kept whole

 - One or two jalapeño or serrano chiles

 - A bunch cilantro, leaves and tender stems only

 - Kosher salt and freshly ground black pepper

 - ½ - ¾ cup sour cream

 - 1 ripe Haas avocado, flesh separated from peel and pit